alp82/abmash/README.markdown

 Installation
 -----------
 The recommended way of installing Abmash is using Maven.
-See below in section [Maven](#maven) and [Eclipse Tutorial](#eclipse-tutorial).
+See below in section `[Maven](#maven)` and `[Eclipse Tutorial](#eclipse-tutorial)`.

 You can also download the JAR file directly.
-The current version is 0.2.3-SNAPSHOT: [abmash-0.2.3-SNAPSHOT.jar](https://github.com/alp82/alp-mvn-repo/blob/master/snapshots/com/abmash/abmash/0.2.3-SNAPSHOT/abmash-0.2.3-SNAPSHOT.jar)
+The current version is 0.2.3-SNAPSHOT: `[abmash-0.2.3-SNAPSHOT.jar](https://github.com/alp82/alp-mvn-repo/blob/master/snapshots/com/abmash/abmash/0.2.3-SNAPSHOT/abmash-0.2.3-SNAPSHOT.jar)`

 Getting Started
 -----------